pulumi/terraform-provider-google-beta/website/docs/r/sql_database_instance.html.markdown

 or the [JSON API](https://cloud.google.com/sql/docs/admin-api/v1beta4/instances).

 ~> **NOTE on `google_sql_database_instance`:** - Second-generation instances include a
 default 'root'@'%' user with no password.
-This user will be deleted by Terraform on instance creation.
+This user will be deleted by this provider on instance creation.
 You should use `google_sql_user` to define a custom user with a restricted host and strong password.